 Net diameter: The larger the pool skimmer, the fewer passes you’ll have to make to collect debris, but a large one can also be a little more difficult to control, and it will require a larger area for storage.
 If you have a big pool, you’re better off going with a larger skimmer, especially an automatic model, because it won’t need to be emptied as frequently.

 Installation and setup: Most manual skimmers are simple to set up: just screw the net onto the pole and you’re ready to go.
 Automatic pool skimmers are more complicated and may require you to connect it to your existing pool filter or pool vacuum cleaner.
 Check with the manufacturer to ensure that the unit you’re interested in is compatible with your pool setup.
-Read some customer reviews to get a idea of how easy it is to install.
+Read some customer reviews to get an idea of how easy it is to install.
 If you’re not mechanically inclined, you might be better off going with a manual pool skimmer.

 Pool skimmers range in price from under $20 to over $100, depending on type and quality.

 If you’re looking for a decent manual pool skimmer that will hold up well over time, we recommend spending at least $25 to $30.
-Many of these products come with a warranty as well, so you won’t have to pay to replace it if yours breaks.

 You can expect to pay at least $75 to $100 for these models.
 Solar-powered units may cost even more because they are a relatively new innovation.
 Most automatic pool skimmers are made of high-quality, UV-resistant materials that hold up well over time.